dzaninov/OpenVPN/README.md

 ## Exceptions
 Some content can only be accessed without VPN, reroute it to bypass the VPN.

+Netflix is not blocked.

+Not sure yet how to reroute Amazon Prime effectively.

 #### Hulu
 Get the list of ip's for play.hulu.com:
 ```